 Henry is shocked when he learns that his ally, Emperor Charles V of Spain, has released France's King Francis I from prison.
 He's equally surprised when Anne Boleyn turns him down after offering to make her his sole mistress.

 As King Henry gains in confidence, his displeasure with the way the Catholic church handles his request for an annulment of his marriage to Katherine of Aragon grows.
 As a result, Cardinal Wolsey's position is weakening, leaving him vulnerable to his enemies.

 England's population is suffering, both from a lack of food and from a lethal plague called 'The Sweats'.
 As a result, King Henry feels depressed and not his usual, confident self.
 He starts having doubts about the future and his ability to rule the country.
 Fortunately for him, a change is coming up.

-In this episode the king receives a special guest.
 A papal envoy has come to discuss the annulment of the King's marriage to Katherine of Aragon, as requested by the King.
 The outcome of these discussions will determine Cardinal Wolsey's future career as well as the King's romance with Anne Boleyn.
 These discussions will also influence the nature of the relationship between England and Rome.